As I often joke with friends, it always feels like a decisive moment in education. And alas, education tends to evolve at a glacial pace.

 - Right now we are attempting to educate a generation of kids who will work in jobs that have not been invented yet.
 They will be called on to solve problems in a world so complex we can’t even imagine it.
 How do you design a school system that prepares kids for that?

 - While turning students into better collaborators, or having them think more critically might seem like a very good idea, won't changing a student's approach to education this radically inhibit their ability to get into a good college?
+How do you teach students how to prepare for college in high school?

 I for one feel that this is a very appropriate moment to reiterate what we believe: